 This message is also great for another reason: it provides a shortcut for the recipient to take.
 Let’s talk about it.

-Include decision shortcuts
+Include decision shortcuts at post-interview follow up

-So the last example might be a bit of an overkill, but having a quick reply shortcut (instead of a regular call-to-action) is a great strategy for using your follow ups.
+So the last example might be a bit of an overkill, but having a quick reply shortcut (instead of a regular call-to-action) is a great strategy for using your follow-ups.

-Here’s what it means here
+Here’s what it means hereby thank you for the interview opportunity

 - They are very busy